Earn 30,000 bonus points after $3,000 in purchases made with your card in the first 3 months the account is open

 Case in point?
 The Citi ThankYou® Premier Card, which gives points for the miles you fly as well as the purchases you make, has no foreign transaction fees, no limit to the points you can earn, and rewards that never expire.
 Let’s dig a little deeper into this travel rewards card from the Citi ThankYou network – one of the most popular credit card rewards programs out there.

 Fees First – Getting the Bad News Out of the Way

-The Citi ThankYou Premier Card has an annual fee of $125; fee waived for the first 12 months26.
-The bank promises to reduce this fee to $95 starting April, 2015.
+The Citi ThankYou® Premier Card has an annual fee of $95; waived for the first 12 months*.
 Is that a lot for a rewards credit card?
 With rewards cards annual fees running from $50 to $450, it’s not the lowest, but it’s not the highest either.
 The travel rewards can easily make the fee worthwhile – so read on.
-And remember – the fee is waived the first year!
+And remember – the fee is waived for the first year!

 Let’s talk rewards!
-For many of Citi’s credit cards, ThankYou points are usually earned at the rate of one point per dollar spent, but the Citi ThankYou Premier Card offers you to earn a bunch of points as a sign up bonus!
+For many of the Citi’s credit cards, ThankYou points are usually earned at the rate of one point per dollar spent, but the Citi ThankYou® Premier Card offers you to earn a bunch of points as a sign up bonus!

 You’ll also get bonus points by shopping through the ThankYou Bonus Center, Citi’s online shopping mall of over 600 retailers.

 Points never expire, and the sky’s the limit on how many you can earn, so you can save up your points as long as you like.

 Citi ThankYou Points are redeemable for gift cards, merchandise, and more – all you have to do is go to the ThankYou Rewards Mall online to find the perfect redemption option for you.